 About Indianapolis Symphony Orchestra Internship Program

 Love the Symphony?
 So do we!
 An internship with the ISO can launch you on an exciting, fun-filled career in the arts.
 Our program is designed to provide highly motivated college students a peak into the exciting world of running an excellent orchestra.
-The Indianapolis Symphony Orchestra is seeking passionate students for our summer internship program starting in May, 2018!
-Our programs offer valuable experiences in the music industry—see individual descriptions below for more details.

 "Going into this internship, I was very worried that I wouldn't be prepared enough for the position.
 After a few weeks I realized that this internship opportunity was totally different than what I had expected.
 The marketing and communications department was so welcoming and encouraging.
 Whenever I had questions, I was able to ask anyone on the floor.
 Everyone was genuinely happy to help.
 I was also surprised by the incredible adaptability of the internship.
 The department was enthusiastic to help me develop my skills as an individual as well as help me accomplishing things I had no idea I was capable of.
 I’ve been able to create new partnerships with local groups, write promotional posts for social media, hear real stories from patrons, and contribute ideas for marketing campaigns.
 Looking back, it’s crazy to think of all that I have been able to do with the Indianapolis Symphony Orchestra in just one summer, but I’m so glad I had the opportunity."